RajasSJoshi/Bank-Churn-Modeling/README.md

 ## Data Selection -

 The dataset that I have chosen today is called churn modeling, which has information about the customers of the bank around the globe.
-This data set contains columns such as customer_ID, surname, credit score, the geography of the customer that is where are they located, gender of the customer, age, number of products they have bought, is that the customer active member, estimated salary of the customer, and that customer is still with that bank or not.
+This data set contains columns such as customer_ID, surname, credit score, the geography of the customer that is where are they located, gender of the customer, age, number of products they have bought, is that the customer active member, estimated salary of the customer, date of joining, and that customer is still with that bank or not.
 The reason why I chose this topic is because I wanted to know what is the retention rate of the bank towards the customer and how many products and services those customers are using and are they happy with the product and services that they are getting.

 ## Business Intelligence Techniques Demonstration -